Updated: Mar 1

-A. I think I always knew what I wanted from the get-go, and I'm one of those people that follows where their heart takes them.
+A. I think I always knew what I wanted from the get-go, and I'm one of those people who follow where their heart takes them.
 As a child, I remember I had a special fondness for the media.
 I loved reading newspapers so much.
 It was my favourite pastime.
-And my mother is one of those people that never miss out on news.
+And my mother is one of those people who never miss out on news.
 So I'd always find myself seated with her watching the news.
-And with time, I developed a sudden interest in everything that was going on around me.
+And with time, I developed a certain interest in everything that was going on around me.
 To me, I think that was the basis and foundation for my love for the media.

 Then the next day the radio boss called me into his office.
 And his first question was: “How much would you like to earn?”
 Oh, it was such a surreal moment.

-Q. Why are some of your highlights from sharing women’s stories through GLIM?
+Q. What are some of your highlights from sharing women’s stories through GLIM?

 Q. What stories should African journalists be telling more?